Stupeflix/stupeflix-ae-guidelines/docs/01-08_slicing.rst

 Usually, such projects are designed as a long video with special parts where user assets can be seen.
 One could even imagine different paths or scenes for the video depending on some user choices.

 In such cases, there is not a predefined Widget structure, it really depends on how your video is conceived.
-From past projects and experience, it is safe to not slice your video into Widgets.
-Just keep on project for the whole video.
+From past projects and experience, it is safe to not slice your video into multiple Widgets.
+Just keep on project for the whole video, or for each path of the video.

 Technical Considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^